millerk22/emc2-labs/EMC2-Labs-Winter/bst.rst

    :align: center
    :alt: Basic tree diagram

-.. admonition:: Graphs

-    If you are familiar with graphs, a tree is a graph where each node only has one parent.

-In math, trees appear in many forms: parsing expressions in algebra, decision trees in statistics, factorization trees in number theory, or even tournament brackets in sports.
+Trees appear naturally in maany places like: parsing expressions in algebra, decision trees in statistics, factorization trees in number theory, tournament brackets in sports, or even outside in your front lawn.

 .. note::
     A node in a tree can have any amount of child nodes.
 In this lab, we will focus on **Binary Trees** which can have at most two child nodes.